Liability - Photo Release - Sexual Assault - Relationship - Grievance - Cancellation Policies

 This Policy is not intended to restrict communications or actions protected or required by state or federal law.

 Reporting to Law Enforcement or Appropriate Child or Adult Protective Services

 Veterans Expeditions is committed to following the state and federal legal requirements for reporting allegations or incidents of sexual abuse or misconduct to appropriate law enforcement and child or adult protective services organizations.
 It is the policy of Veterans Expeditions not to attempt to investigate or assess the validity or credibility of an allegation of sexual or physical abuse as a condition before reporting the allegation to proper law enforcement authorities or protective services organizations.

 As part of its sexual abuse and misconduct prevention program, Veterans Expeditions is committed to maintaining a diligent screening program for prospective and existing participants, volunteers and others that may have interaction with those employed by, associating with or serviced by Veterans Expeditions.
 The organization may utilize a variety of methods of screening and selection, including but not limited to applications, personal interviews, criminal background checks and personal and professional references.

-I acknowledge that I received and read the Sexual Abuse and Misconduct Prevention Policy and/or had it explained to me.
-I understand that it is my responsibility to abide by all rules contained in the policy.
-I also understand how to report incidents of sexual abuse or misconduct as outlined in the policy, including retaliation against any participant or volunteer exercising his or her rights under the policy.
+I acknowledge that I received and read the Anti-Harassment Policy and/or had it explained to me.
+I understand that it is my responsibility to abide by all rules contained in the Policy.
+I also understand how to report incidents of misconduct or harassment as outlined in the Policy, including retaliation against any participant or volunteer exercising his or her rights under the Policy.